Get help now Make a donation

 How does the application process work?

-The body applying for an authorisation must provide the court with the following:
+The body applying for an authorisation must give the court:

 • Information about your care arrangements and the reason why any restrictions are necessary